andaze/hugo-jobs/content/office/access/_index.en.md

 &nbsp;

 Expert Office 1F, 2-10-3 Kojimachi, Chiyoda-ku, Tokyo 102-0083, Japan

 ＜From Tokyo Station Travel time: about 14 minutes＞
 ■Tokyo Station
 　↓Tokyo Metro Marunouchi Line
 ■Otemachi Station
 　↓Tokyo Metro Hanzomon Line
 ■Hanzomon Station

-＜Travel time from Haneda Airport: Approx. 60 minutes＞
+＜Travel time from Haneda Airport: Approximately 60 minutes＞
 ■Haneda Airport Terminal 1 and 2 Station
 　↓Keihin Kyuko Line
 ■Mita Station
 　↓Toei Mita Line
 ■Jimbocho Station
 　↓Tokyo Metro Hanzomon Line
 ■Hanzomon Station

 Thank you for reading this far.
 If you are interested in our company, please feel free to apply.
 We look forward to hearing from you.